notmuch/notmuch/doc/man1/notmuch-dump.rst

         Output per-message (key,value) metadata.
 Each line starts with "#= ", followed by a message id, and a space separated list of key=value pairs.
 Ids, keys and values are hex encoded if needed.
+See **notmuch-properties(7)** for more details.

       **tags**